teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >    ![the complicated galaxy upload dialogue, the 'regular' tab is active with a large textarea to paste subsequent URL](../../images/upload-box.png)
 >
 > 3. Click **Paste/Fetch data**
-> 4. Paste in the address of a file:
+> 4. Paste in the address of both files in the Zenodo folder:
 > <Adapt to DH link>
 >    ```
 >    https://zenodo.org/record/582600/files/mutant_R1.fastq